netradyne/Policy/PrivacyPolicy.md

 How Can We Transfer Your Personal Information?

-Your information collected through the Website or user portal may be stored and processed in the United States or any other country in which NetraDyne, its affiliates or service providers maintain facilities.
-NetraDyne, our affiliates, or service providers may transfer information that we collect about you, including personal information across borders and from your country or jurisdiction to other countries or jurisdictions around the world.
+Your information collected through the Website or user portal may be stored and processed in the United States or any other country in which Netradyne, its affiliates or service providers maintain facilities.
+Netradyne, our affiliates, or service providers may transfer information that we collect about you, including personal information across borders and from your country or jurisdiction to other countries or jurisdictions around the world.
 If you are located in the United States or other regions with laws governing data collection and use that may differ from US law, please note that we may transfer information, including personal information, to a country and jurisdiction that does not have the same data protection laws as your jurisdiction.
-By registering for and using our product, service, user portal, or Website you consent to the transfer of information to the US or to any other country in which NetraDyne, our affiliates or service providers maintain facilities and the use and disclosure of information about you as described in this Privacy Policy.
+By registering for and using our product, service, user portal, or Website you consent to the transfer of information to the US or to any other country in which Netradyne, our affiliates or service providers maintain facilities and the use and disclosure of information about you as described in this Privacy Policy.

 How Long Do We Keep Your Information?

-Following termination or deactivation of your account, NetraDyne, its affiliates, or its service providers may retain information (including your profile information) for a commercially reasonable time for backup, archival, analysis, marketing, optimization, and/or audit purposes.
+Following termination or deactivation of your account, Netradyne, its affiliates, or its service providers may retain information (including your profile information) for a commercially reasonable time for backup, archival, analysis, marketing, optimization, and/or audit purposes.
 We may retain aggregated information that does not identify any individual indefinitely.
-If you have any questions about termination or deactivation of your account, please contact us directly at support@NetraDyne.com.
+If you have any questions about termination or deactivation of your account, please contact us directly at support@netradyne.com.

 Your California Privacy Rights

-California Civil Code Section 1798.83 provides that users of NetraDyne’s Website who are California residents may request certain information regarding NetraDyne’s disclosure of their personal information to third parties for their direct marketing purposes.
-To make such a request, please send an e-mail to support@NetraDyne.com.
+California Civil Code Section 1798.83 provides that users of Netradyne’s Website who are California residents may request certain information regarding Netradyne’s disclosure of their personal information to third parties for their direct marketing purposes.
+To make such a request, please send an e-mail to support@netradyne.com.
 This Website will respect your browser’s Do Not Track signals (or other well-established, commercially available mechanisms that provide you with the ability to exercise choice regarding the collection of personal information).
 If we receive a Do Not Track notice, we will stop using any personal information for online behavioral advertising purposes if we are conducting such activity.

 Governing Law

 This Website is published in the United States.
 We attempt to protect the Personal Information of all users of our Website and user portal.
 Note, our Website is located and targeted to persons in the United States and our policies are directed at compliance with those laws.
-If you are uncertain whether this privacy policy conflicts with the applicable local privacy laws where you are located, you should not submit your personal information to NetraDyne.
+If you are uncertain whether this privacy policy conflicts with the applicable local privacy laws where you are located, you should not submit your personal information to Netradyne.

 Changes to This Policy